 Enroll at Promesa Academy Charter School

-In addition, please join the San Antonio Charter Moms discussion group on Facebook to post questions and search previous discussions about Promesa Academy.
+In addition, please join the San Antonio Charter Moms discussion group on Facebook to post questions and get feedback from current Promesa Academy families.

 Facts About Promesa Academy Charter School

-In addition to time spent on core subjects, students at Promesa Academy take electives, too.
-The elective courses for August–December 2020 included coding, community beautification, creative writing, dance, fitness club, gardening, STEAM, Spanish stories, and yoga.
-Year after year, the teachers will continue to experiment with and refine the electives offerings.
+In addition to time spent on core subjects, students at Promesa Academy take electives such as coding, community beautification, creative writing, dance, fitness club, gardening, STEAM, Spanish stories, and yoga.

 The campus has three buildings, containing classrooms and a cafeteria, that are located surrounding a courtyard area for outdoor learning.
 Promesa Academy has eight acres of land, so there is room for community-designed play spaces and gardens as the school grows.